-This is one of those easy dessert recipes that checks both the quick and tasty boxes, with a golden brown topping and a layer of sweet fruit filling.
-It comes together quickly and is ready in under an hour!
-Serve it plain, at room temperature, or warm with a scoop of ice cream.
-A delicious cobbler that can be made with fresh blueberries or frozen ones, so it's a year-round recipe.
+This is an easy dessert.
+With a golden brown topping and a layer of sweet fruit filling, it comes together quickly and is ready in under an hour!
+Serve it plain at room temperature or warm with a scoop of ice cream.
+It can be made year-round with fresh blueberries or frozen ones.

-- Fresh or frozen: it can use both types of blueberries, so take advantage of blueberry season when it hits, but also know that you can make it year-round with frozen berries.
+- Fresh or frozen fruit: it can use both types of blueberries, so take advantage of blueberry season when it hits, but also know that you can make it year-round with frozen berries.

 - Easy to make: it comes together fast and can be made a day or two ahead. if you use blueberry pie filling it's even quicker.